Six Minute Walk test

 At GOSH, the 6MWT test is carried out by a respiratory physiologist in the lung function unit.

-What to bring
+What to bring with you

-A letter or a MyGOSH message will be sent in advance to give you the relevant information prior to the day of testing.
+A letter or a MyGOSH message will be sent in advance providing relevant information prior to the day of testing.
 Please ensure your child wears suitable clothing for the test, comfortable shoes are recommended.
+If your child uses supplemental oxygen (continuously or sometimes during the day), please bring this and any walking aids if required.
+You child should continue the use of regular medication.

 Important information

-The person bringing your child for the test should have ‘Parental Responsibility’ for them.
+The person accompanying your child for the test should have ‘Parental Responsibility’ for them.
 Parental Responsibility refers to the individual who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
 If the person bringing your child does not have Parental Responsibility, we may have to cancel the test.

 What happens on the day

-When your child is ready to start the physiologist will ask them to walk as many laps as they can of the measured distance, walking at their own pace.
+When your child is ready to begin the physiologist will ask them to walk as many laps as they can of the measured distance, walking at their own pace.
 They should not run or jog during the test.
 For younger children or those who require oxygen whilst walking they can be accompanied by a parent or another member of our team.
 A walker or aid can be used during the six minutes if required.

 Your child can slow down or rest if they feel it is necessary, a chair will be available for them.
 The test can be stopped at any point if your child feels they are unable to continue.